Jamie-Clayton/Docs/_posts/2026-05-16-high-performance-mindsets.md

 ## Beginner's Mind

-Approaching problems as if seeing them for the first time surfaces solutions that expertise-driven assumptions would block.
+Experience is mostly an asset, but it quietly hands you a stack of assumptions you stop questioning.
+Approaching a problem as if you're seeing it for the first time surfaces answers that your own expertise would have ruled out.
+The hard part is that beginner's mind gets harder to hold the better you get, so you have to practise it on purpose.

 **In practice:**
 - When a system is broken, question your assumptions before trusting the docs